Israel names Palestinians to be freed before peace talks

 LOW EXPECTATIONS

-Peace talks broke down three years ago in a dispute over settlement building.
+Peace talks halted three years ago in a row over settlement building.
 They resumed in Washington on July 30, with a second round due in Jerusalem on Wednesday and later in the West Bank.

 Few expect the latest negotiations to resolve issues that have defied solution for decades, such as borders, settlements, Jerusalem and Palestinian refugees.